devonbahary/mindful/README.md

 With **[Noteable](http://noteable1.herokuapp.com/)**, you're offered endless *notepads* (via Topics), and can make each note as arbitrarily concise or long as you'd like to.

-And now (8/07/2018), you can view what others are learning!
+And now (as of 8/07/2018), you can view what others are learning!